PerFail 2024

 While the direct outcome of negative results might not contribute much to the field, the wisdom of hindsight could be a contribution itself, such that other researchers could avoid falling into similar pitfalls.
 We consider negative results to be studies that are run correctly (in the light of the current state of the art) and in good practice, but fail in terms of proving of the hypothesis or come up with no significance.
 The “badness” of the work can also come out as a properly but unfittingly designed data collection, or (non-trivial) lapses of hindsight especially in measurement studies.

 We took the insights and discussion from last year and wrote a paper about the collected information.
-You can find a preprint here.
+You can read the published manuscript in IEEE Pervasive Computitng here.

 CALL FOR PAPERS